What are the important Queries in SQL?

 You

-can find the maximum value stored in a column using MAX
+can find the maximum value stored in a column using MAX.
+In this example, the query returns the maximum price among

 the products.